newsuk/nuk-wp-phpstan-config/README.md

 -   Update the relevant files with the new version.
 Commit the updated files.
 -   Push the changes to the master branch, by merging the associated pull request
--   Create a release targeting the `master` branch within GitHub.
+-   Create a release targeting the `main` branch within GitHub.